FlamingLotusGirls/Serenity/sound/REST.md

 PUT /audio/effects

 Sets the attributes of a set of effects.
+If you leave out an effect, it goes to 0 intensity and zero volume.

 ```
 {